GloFAS Global Flood Monitoring (GFM)

 GFM products are computed through the application of a set of flood detection algorithms to the satellite

-data retrieved by Sentinel-1, an ESA-powered constellation of two polar-orbiting satellites, operating day
+data retrieved by Sentinel-1, a Copernicus constellation of two polar-orbiting satellites, operating day

 and night performing C-band synthetic aperture radar imaging, enabling them to acquire imagery regardless